 Enumerated properties: These are the properties that can only contain a finite set of values.

-For example: Project Status can only contain a handful of distinct values.
-On the other hand, a property like ‘Address’ can contain any of the billions of possible values.
+For example: Document Type can only contain a handful of distinct values.
+On the other hand, a property like Address can contain any of the billions of possible values.

 All enumerated Tags in the left pane display a drop-down menu when clicked.
 The drop-down menus contain all possible values for that Tag.
 The user can choose one or more values in the menu to filter their results.